-- The development of a new variety is usually a long and costly undertaking. - The Plant Breeders' Rights gives breeders a chance to recoup costs and profit from the breeding investment. - Without the legal protection of rights, breeders can loose control of the commercialization of new varieties to persons who did not contribute towards the breeding costs.
+- The development of a new variety is usually a long and costly undertaking. - The Plant Breeders' Rights gives breeders a chance to recoup costs and investment from the breeding program. - Without the legal protection of rights, breeders can loose control of the commercialization of new varieties to persons who did not contribute towards the breeding costs.

-Purpose of Plant Variety Protection
+Purpose of Plant Variety Protection Cont'

-- By providing an incentive to breeders, Plant Breeders' Rights encourage investment and effort into plant breeding in Kenya. - The rights scheme also allows Kenyans access to internationally bred varieties which would not be availed to them without legal protection of these varieties. - The result is that farmers gain access to an increased number and range of improved varieties.
+- By providing an incentive to breeders, Plant Breeders' Rights encourage investment and effort in plant breeding. - The rights' scheme also allows Kenyans access internationally bred varieties which would not be availed to them without legal protection of these varieties. - The result is that farmers gain access to an increased number and range of improved varieties.

-Purpose of Plant Variety Protection
+Purpose of Plant Variety Protection Cont'

-Plant Breeders' Rights therefore benefit not only the breeders, but also the public in general.
+Plant Breeders' Rights therefore benefit not only the breeders, but farming communities and the general public.